Suniva1/react-barebone-main/react-barebone-main/README.md

-# Mehul's Bare React App
+# Suniv's Bare React App

 Use this mainly for initialising bare react app.